Olivia P. Stokes: Family background and social life

 Throughout her childhood growing up in the Black church (Abyssinian Baptist Church), Olivia and her siblings were taught to understand the contribution that Africa has in the world, as well as the African patterns of life, the rules, culture, crafts, and governments.

 Out of her siblings, Olivia was closest to her sister Beatrice.
 The two girls shared common interests and spent a great deal of time together despite their differences in personality: even as a child, Olivia was strong-minded and outspoken while her sister was considered more "gentle".
 The sisters' friendly history contrasts with Olivia's strained relationship to her brother, Clarence.
 In her writings, Olivia has little compassion for her brother's struggles with alcoholism and seems disappointed in how he lived his life.
 Very little is said about Olivia's relationship with her other siblings, Bernice and Lester.

+Her father passed away when she was seven years old.
+This ultimately led to her mother moving them to Harlem, New York to start living a new life and to provide the best education for her five children.

 Despite never getting married, Olivia spent her life immersed in her work both in the ministry and in education, deriving much joy from nurturing learning and curiosity in her students and peers.